-In this guide we’ll touch upon a couple of things you can do to make the About Us page about your company just as much as it is about the people who may want to do business with you.
+In this guide, we’ll touch upon a couple of things you can do to make the About Us page about your company just as much as it is about the people who may want to do business with you.

-As you can see the opening line of your About Us instantly addresses people who are reading it.
-If your research shows that most people contacting your plumbing service, all have the same problem that can be used effectively as an opener.
-What you’re also doing with this type of opening is giving people a reason to read the About Us, so that they learn more about your business and in turn hire your plumbing services.
+As you can see, your About Us’ opening line instantly addresses people who are reading it.
+If your research shows that most people contacting your plumbing service all have the same problem that can be used effectively as an opener.
+What you’re also doing with this type of opening is giving people a reason to read About Us so that they learn more about your business and, in turn, hire your plumbing services.

 For instance, if you were selling an online marketing program, your About Us page connects with readers with something like: “My online marketing budget was near exhausted, and I had nothing to show in the way of results.
 Even my investors didn’t want me to spend any more money on marketing and would instead allow me to close the business.
-That lead me to find a method of online marketing that would work for my unique business.”
+That led me to find a method of online marketing that would work for my unique business.”

 One way to make the case that you’re trusted is to talk about yourself, your team, and how you go about ensuring that your clients or buyers are satisfied.
-Also, talk about the safeguards in place to protect people from fraud or some other kind of wrongdoing.
+Also, talk about the safeguards to protect people from fraud or some other kind of wrongdoing.

 Finally, once you’re done drafting the content of your About Us page, it is time to put it to the test.
 Ask friends, family members, and co-workers to read the page and get their feedback.
-Having a few extra sets of eyes read your content will help to iron out the kinks and possibly get some fresh ideas on board.
+Having a few extra sets of eyes read your content will help iron out the kinks and possibly get some fresh ideas on board.

 If you’re still not happy with the content or you don’t get good feedback, then perhaps consider hiring a professional writer.
 Hiring a writer will ensure that the About Us page is easy to read and informative, and help build your credibility, which means more conversions.